- Tallong Campus provides comfortable accommodation for up to 175 guests.

-- Six bunkrooms have adjacent singe staff rooms with ensuites.
+- Six bunkrooms have adjacent single staff rooms with ensuites.

-- An additional 8 staff beds in the Girawin building and 13 in Leumeah (five twin share and one triple share room) compliment adjacent staff accommodation.
+- An additional eight staff beds in the Girawin building and 13 in Leumeah (five twin share and one triple share room) complement adjacent staff accommodation.

 - These buildings contain lounge, self contained kitchen and bathroom facilities and are suitable also for adult independent groups.

-- Guthewar, creek-side units offer 2 self contained motel units with 2 single beds, bathroom, small dining area and kitchen facilities.
+- Guthewar, creek-side units offer two self contained motel units with two single beds, bathroom, small dining area and kitchen facilities.

 - The main conference room has seating for 80 people.